 Related: The Basics of the Stock Market

-The total stocks outstanding is the total number of shares issued by a corporation.
+The total shares outstanding are the total number of shares issued by a corporation.
 The price per share can be derived from the current trading price of the stock in the market.

 For example, Company X has 1,000 stocks outstanding.
 The current trading price per share in the stock market for Company X is $5.
 The market cap, then, is $5,000 (1,000 stocks * $5).
 Easy peasy!

-As compared to book value, market cap is a more reliable measurement when assessing the current value of a company.
-Since stocks represent a parcel of ownership in a business, when you multiply the number of stocks by their price, the total amount represents the value in which the public is willing to pay for the company.
+As compared to book value, the market cap is a more reliable measurement when assessing the current value of a company.
+Since stocks represent partial ownership in a business, when you multiply the number of stocks by their price, the total amount represents the value that the public is willing to pay for the company.

 At first glance, it may seem that book value is quite useless as it does not necessarily reflect the current value of a company.
 So why do we still retain the book value?
 Book value provides a baseline to track how much the company has increased or decreased in value.

 If a company’s market value is greater than the book value, it means that the company has increased in value.
 In other words, the public has confidence in the earning capacity of the business and its assets.
-In contrast, when the market value is less than the book value, it is an indication that the the public has lost confidence in the company’s capability to generate future earnings and cash flows.
+In contrast, when the market value is less than the book value, it indicates that the public has lost confidence in the company’s capability to generate future earnings and cash flows.